extrabacon/xlrd-parser/README.md

 The `stream` method returns a Node `EventEmitter` instance.
 Use `on` to listen to events and read the data continuously.

-* `open` - fires when a workbook is opened (sheets are not available at this point)
+* `open`: fires when a workbook is opened (sheets are not available at this point)

-  arguments: workbook object
+  Arguments: the workbook object

-* `data` - fires repeatedly as data is being read from the file
+* `data`: fires repeatedly as data is being read from the file

-  arguments: a data object containing the following:
+  Arguments: a data object containing the following:

-  * `workbook`: the current workbook
+  * `workbook`: the current workbook object
-  * `sheet`: the current sheet instance
+  * `sheet`: the current sheet object
   * `rows`: the current batch of rows

-* `error` - fires every time an error is encountered while parsing the file, the process is stopped only if a fatal error is encountered
+* `error`: fires every time an error is encountered while parsing the file, the process is stopped only if a fatal error is encountered

-  arguments: the error object
+  Arguments: the error object

-* `close` - fires only once, after all files and data have been read
+* `close`: fires only once, after all files and data have been read

-  arguments: none
+  Arguments: none

 ### Options

 An object can be passed to the `parse` and `stream` methods to define additional options.

-* `meta` - loads only workbook metadata, without iterating on rows - `Boolean`
+* `meta`: load only workbook metadata, without iterating on rows - `Boolean`
-* `sheet` || `sheets` - loads sheets selectively, either by name or by index - `String`, `Number` or `Array`
+* `sheet` || `sheets`: load sheet(s) selectively, either by name or by index - `String`, `Number` or `Array`
-* `maxRows` - the maximum number of rows to load per sheet - `Number`
+* `maxRows`: the maximum number of rows to load per sheet - `Number`
-* `debug` - outputs JSON from the xlrd-parser child process - `Boolean`
+* `debug`: log output from the xlrd-parser child process - `Boolean`

 #### Examples:

-Output sheet names without loading any data
+Output sheet names without loading any data:

 ```javascript
 xlrd.parse('myfile.xlsx', { meta: true }, function (err, workbook) {